blockchainer01/PoTREPSs/README.md

 ## Acknowledgments

- * Acknowledge Shengwang Ye, Hao Xie, and Shiyu Chen that helped us in this project.
+ * Acknowledge any people or organizations that helped us in this project.
 <!-- We would like to thank Shengwang Ye, Hao Xie, and Shiyu Chen for helping us with this project. -->